Executive Board Officers

 Jodie Gosselin is the Director of Geospatial Technologies at Dawood Engineering, a multidisciplinary design firm founded in 1992.
 She has over 17 years of experience in GIS with a focus on utilities and asset management.
 She holds a Bachelor’s degree in Geography/GIS, is a certified GIS Professional (GISP), and an ESRI-Certified ArcGIS Desktop Professional.
-Ms. Gosselin is honored to serve as NEURISA President this year.
-This will be her sixth year serving on the Board of Directors for NEURISA.
+This will be her seventh year serving on the Board of Directors for NEURISA.
 In her spare time, she enjoys cooking, making traditions, exploring, and soaking in every minute of motherhood with identical twin toddlers at home.
 As a working Mom, Ms. Gosselin is passionate about both geography and education and is eager to continue NEURISA’s work in K-12 education this year.

 Thad Dymkowski is the GIS Analyst for the Town of South Windsor, Connecticut.
 With a BA and MS in Geography/GIS from Central Connecticut State University, and almost 20 years of professional experience, Thad has contributed to the private sector, public sector, and the world of academia.
 You may or may not have seen him present at a NEARC conference, NEURISA Day, a GIS Day event, or any other place people are happy to listen to him.
 He is most proud of his 8 year old twins, but also his GISP and the GIS Certificate Program that he created and teaches at his alma mater.
 This is his fifth term in the role of Treasurer for NEURISA, though he has been a longtime supporter of NEURISA.
 When not playing the role of GIS professional, he likes playing soccer with his kids, listening to live music, and sitting on any beach with his wife.